PluieElectrique/fimfic-comment-tweaks/README.md

 * Hovering on an expanded link does not show its comment
 * Quote links to the parent comment are disabled (helps prevent infinite/redundant expansion)
 * Quote links broken across two lines cannot cause flickering (the hover comment is positioned from the bottom of the quote link)
-* When possible, quote links to deleted comments are marked with "(deleted)"
+* When possible, quote links to deleted comments are marked with a strikethrough

 ### Cosmetic